-For a linear transformation $T: U \to V$ , the range is a subset of the codomain V. Informally, it is the set of all outputs that the transformation creates when fed every possible input from the domain.
+For a linear transformation $T\colon U\to V$, the range is a subset of the codomain V. Informally, it is the set of all outputs that the transformation creates when fed every possible input from the domain.
 It will have some natural connections with the column space of a matrix, so we will keep the same notation, and if you think about your objects, then there should be little confusion.
-Here's the careful definition.
+Here is the careful definition.

-Definition RLT Range of a Linear Transformation
+$\textbf{Definition RLT} \ \ \text{Range of a Linear Transformation}$